GSA/plainlanguage.gov/_pages/resources/content-types/sciences.md

 - [Scientists Need Plain Language]({{ site.baseurl }}{% link _pages/resources/articles/scientists-need-plain-language.md %}), by Lily Whiteman.

-- [Best Practices for Communication of Science and Technology to the Public](http://www.bestpractices.nist.gov/practices.html), a conference held March 6-8, 2002 at the National Institute of Standards and Technology, Gaithersburg, MD.
-Conference presentations are posted on the site.

 - [Worlds Apart: How the Distance Between Science and Journalism Threatens America's Future](http://www.firstamendmentcenter.org/publications/worldsapart).

 ## Organizations